Khoemana

-ǃOrakobab or Khoemana, also known as Korana, ǃOra, or Griqua, is a moribund Khoe language of South Africa.
+ǃOrakobab, or Khoemana, also known as Korana, ǃOra, or Griqua, is a moribund Khoe language of South Africa.

 Names

 "Khoemana" (from khoe 'person' + mana 'language') is more commonly known as either Korana /kɒˈrɑːnə/ korr-AH-nə (also ǃOrakobab, ǃOra, Kora, Koraqua) or Griqua (also Gri [xri], Xri, Xiri, Xirikwa).
 The name 'Korana' reflects the endonym ǃOra [ǃoɾa] or ǃGora [gǃoɾa], referring to the ǃOra people.
 Sometimes ǃOra is also known as Cape Khoe or Cape Hottentot, though the latter has become considered derogatory.
 The various names are often treated as different languages (called South Khoekhoe when taken together), but they do not correspond to any actual dialect distinctions, and speakers may use "Korana" and "Griqua" interchangeably.
 Both names are also used more broadly, for example for the Griqua people.
 There exist (or existed) several dialects of Khoemana, but the details are unknown.

 Phonology

-Khoemana is closely related to Khoekhoe, and the sound systems are broadly similar.
-The strongly aspirated Khoekhoe affricates are simply aspirated plosives [tʰ, kʰ] in Khoemana.
-However, Khoemana has an ejective velar affricate, /kxʼʔ/, which is not found in Khoekhoe, and a corresponding series of clicks, /ǀ͡xʼ ǁ͡xʼ ǃ͡xʼ ǂ͡xʼ/.
-Beach (1938) reported that the Khoekhoe of the time had a velar lateral ejective affricate, [k͡ʟ̝̊ʼ], a common realisation or allophone of /kxʼ/ in languages with clicks, and it might be expected that this is true for Khoemana as well.
-In addition, about half of all lexical words in Khoemana began with a click, compared to a quarter in Khoekhoe.
+ǃOrakobab (Khoemana) is closely related to Khoekhoe, and the sound systems are broadly similar.
+The strongly aspirated Khoekhoe affricates are simply aspirated plosives [tʰ, kʰ] in ǃOrakobab.
+However, ǃOrakobab has an ejective velar affricate, /kxʼʔ/, which is not found in Khoekhoe, and a corresponding series of clicks, /ǀ͡xʼ ǁ͡xʼ ǃ͡xʼ ǂ͡xʼ/.
+Beach (1938) reported that the Khoekhoe of the time had a velar lateral ejective affricate, [k͡ʟ̝̊ʼ], a common realisation or allophone of /kxʼ/ in languages with clicks, and it might be expected that this is true for ǃOrakobab as well.
+In addition, about half of all lexical words in ǃOrakobab began with a click, compared to a quarter in Khoekhoe.

 In Korana, [oe] and [oa] can be pronounced as [we] and [wa].